Aletheios42/SecondBrain/01_Zettelkasten/P.A.R.A..md

 - Topics or interests that may be useful in the future.
 ##### Archives:
 - Inactive items from the other three categories.

+"It’s no use trying to find the “perfect place” where a note or file belongs.
+There isn’t one"
 - - -
 ## ***Sources:***
 - [Note-taking with the PARA method - Best for Beginners](https://www.youtube.com/watch?v=oxUVn37-Igk&pp=ygULUGFyYSBtZXRob2Q%3D)